stylersnico/abyssproject-wiki/en/infomaniak/public-cloud/creating-object-store-container.md

 aws configure
 ```

-Your will need your Access Key and Secret key from the step before:
+You will need your Access Key and Secret key from the step before:

 ```bash
 root@abyssproject:~# aws configure